Elmiron Vision Damage Lawsuits

 According to the Interstitial Cystitis Network (ICN), ten years ago, Elmiron cost about $200 for a prescription.
 Today, that price has gone up to $1,000 or more.

-Several Elmiron vision damage lawsuits have already been filed in various courts around the country.
-Plaintiffs claim that Janssen Pharmaceuticals knew or should have known that the drug could increase the risk of vision problems, and should have provided warnings to patients long before this.
+Over 60 Elmiron lawsuits have been filed around the United States in state and federal courts against Janssen Pharmaceuticals, a division of Johnson & Johnson.
+All of these Elmiron vision damage lawsuits focus on patients who have used Elmiron for six months or longer and suffered vision damage.
+Plaintiffs claim that Janssen Pharmaceuticals knew or should have known that the drug could increase the risk of vision damage, and should have provided warnings to patients long before this.